universalbasket/sdk/README.md

 ### `data`: Object
 - `serverUrlPath`: This app is fully frontend and it uses end-user sdk which means you will need your server to initiate the job and create the EndUser auth. more information in [here](https://github.com/universalbasket/javascript-sdk#the-client-flow).
 So you need to specify the server url so that app can kick off the job. example server code look like [this](https://glitch.com/~ubio-application-bundle-dummy-server) (go to server.js and see one of the endpoint that creating a job)
 - `initialInputs`: initial inputs that you'd like to include when creating a job
+- `category(optional)`: determine the category of the job. default is `test`.
+We include this information when requesting the job creation to your server so you can either set it up in here or from your server.
 - `supportEmail(optional)` : support email displayed in the error page.
 - `local` : One of the type of [Data](#data) in the app. you can supply predefined input/output using this field. it can be useful when showing estimated finalPrice on summary panel until the live data is available.

-## Form name conventions for building input data
+## Name conventions for inputs in templates
+As you can see we have a name convention for the job inputs in our template.
+It is important to understand so that you don't get input validationError from automation cloud.
-To create input, you need to build a right structure from the form that our [protocol](https://protocol.automationcloud.net/) expects to get.
+To supply the input, you need to build a right structure of the json data that fits our [protocol](https://protocol.automationcloud.net/) definitions.
 For instance, you'd like to create the `PetInsurance.policyOptions` input, you will need to send json data like:
 ```
 {
     "policyOptions": {